TedHusted/awake/awake.md/awake.md

 * Elysium Infrastructure, and
 * Terran Encounters.

-Crius gestures and opens the item for Terran Encounters.
+Crius gestures.
+The item for Terran Encounters opens.
 Several sub-items are listed.
 Idisi’s item is the last bullet under Terran Encounters:

 * 1947-A1 Alien engagement criteria resolved